GeoscienceAustralia/anuga_core/docs/source/installation.rst

 Ubuntu Install with MiniForge3 and pip
 --------------------------------------

-Once you have a python environment it is also possible to install `anuga` via `pip`:
+Once you have a python environment it is also possible to install ANUGA via `pip`:

 .. code-block:: bash